Skip to main content

 With an NVIDIA graphics card, proving can be accelerated through the CUDA implementation.
 When running a zkVM application, a compatible version of the CUDA runtime needs to be installed.
 When building the zkVM from source, a compatible version of the CUDA toolkit needs to be installed on the build machine, and the cuda feature enabled.

-TL;DR and quick wins
+TL;DR and Quick Wins

 • Profile your applications to find where cycles are being spent.